If you’re looking to make money without much effort, consider taking online surveys for money.

 LifePoints can be redeemed for rewards once users hit a certain threshold of $5, or 550 LifePoints.
 New members can also receive 10 free points just for joining the site.

 One of LifePoint’s nice features is the fact that they will compensate users for partial surveys.
-So, if you start a survey and then have to stop in the middle of it, you can still receive partial compensation for your efforts — usually two or three points at a time.
+So, if you start a survey and then have to stop in the middle of it, you can still receive partial compensation for your efforts.

 To be eligible for LifePoints, you have to be at least 14 years of age.
 The service is available to global users in many different countries.
 They also provide surveys in 26 different languages.